osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

   k_ratio = k_0 / k
   if k_ratio < 1:
     # k_0 < k.
 Need to find an upperbound.
 Worst case assume a linear relationship, gives an upperbound
-    # TODO: In the future, we can derive better bounds via reasoning about coefficients in the cubic
+    # We could derive better bounds via reasoning about coefficients in the cubic,
+    # however this is deemed as not worth it, since the solution is quite close
-    # These are quite close when we are in the "stable" part of the curve though.
+    # when we are in the "stable" part of the curve.
     upperbound = ceil(y_0 / k_ratio)
   elif k_ratio > 1:
     # need to find a lowerbound.
 We could use a cubic relation, but for now we just set it to 0.